top of page

 August 27th 2024

-Hundreds gather outside of Waterloo Regional Council to call all levels of government into action.
+Hundreds gather outside of the Region of Waterloo Council to call all levels of government into action.

 Sanguen.jpg